Grass-fed FAQs

 This data is reviewed annually and updated to reflect the seasonal variation.

-The Fonterra Grass and Pasture Fed Standard is independently certified by AsureQuality.
+Our New Zealand milk is certified against our Fonterra Grass & Pasture-Fed Standard annually by AsureQuality, an independent Conformity Assessment Body (CAB) accredited by JAS-ANZ.
 Please refer to the Fonterra Grass and Pasture-Fed Standard summary for more information.

 AsureQuality provides food assurance and biosecurity services to the food and primary production sectors worldwide.
 Wholly owned by the New Zealand Government, AsureQuality has built a solid reputation for delivering expert services and value to the entire food supply chain in over 40 countries worldwide.